 Our dependency on state funding and local valuations for funding play a major role in our financial success.
 The ongoing political and financial uncertainty of the state continues to be a challenge for higher education.
 After four straight years of level funding by the State, and then two additional years of reductions (4%), the State restored 2% of the reduction for fiscal year 2019, and then another 2% for FY20.
+Funding remained level for Community Colleges for FY21 as the pandemic again played a role in the funding available through the state of Kansas.
 The college continues to focus its efforts in areas that will provide funding such as SB155, online, and specific targeted markets.
 Unfortunately, the State has decreased those courses eligible for SB155 funds due to the lack of state revenues and increased participation.
-The state continues to discuss additional programs to enhance opportunities for High School students, which may again reduce the revenue that Higher Ed can collect.
+The state continues to discuss additional programs such as the Promise Act scholarship program, which may lead to increases in enrollment in select areas of study.
+With the additional funding also comes additional restrictions, labor, reporting, and management of these programs.

-Management's Discussion and Analysis For the Years Ended June 30, 2020 and 2019
+Management's Discussion and Analysis For the Years Ended June 30, 2021 and 2020